BrandonHarrison01/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The Document Object Model

 2. What is an event?
+    an action performed by a user in order to trigger a listener

 3. What is an event listener?
+    a programmed reaction to an event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? a nodelist doesnt have access to all of the methods an array has

 5. What is a component?
+    a function that can take in different information and be reused

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE